woonahanish/AAI_project/README.md

 # CS5346_P1
 Computer expert system to identify the type of the network attacks and possible preventions.

+To Run the program use a suitable c++ compiler to convert DecTree_complete.cpp into a execuitable file, then run the .exe file.

 Rules - Backward

 10 if PROBLEM = NO